psycopg/psycopg2/doc/src/extras.rst

             after every processed message, since that will put an unnecessary load on network and the server.
 A possible strategy is to confirm after every COMMIT message.

-    .. method:: stop_replication()

-        This method can be called on synchronous connection from the ``consume()`` callable in order to break out of the endless loop in `consume_replication_stream()`.
-If called on asynchronous connection
-        or when replication is not in progress, this method raises an error.

     .. method:: send_replication_feedback(write_lsn=0, flush_lsn=0, apply_lsn=0, reply=False)